ThomasPasquali/Rustbeef/nla_compass/README.md

 ```

 ## Usage
+Note: complete description for all functions and structs can be found in the docs inside the `compass` module.
 #### Configuring the destination

 The destination can be set by calling the `set_destination(destination: Destination)` function of the `NLACompass` object.
 Once the destination has been reached, the destination will be reset.